buzzqw/TUS/OBSS/OBSSv2-eng.md

 Use the **Golden Rules** to your advantage!
 Dare, try, risk when the situation allows no other solutions!

->> There's not just the character sheet!: Don't necessarily look for the solution on the sheet.
+>> **There's not just the character sheet!**: Don't necessarily look for the solution on the sheet.
 Use your ability to imagine, to solve, to intuit to get out of and resolve situations.
 The sheet represents only a small part of what your character can do.

 ## Succeeding or Failing the Test